earthly/website/blog/_posts/2022-02-08-docker-volumes.md

  - docker volumes
  - docker volume
 topic: docker
+last_modified_at: 2023-04-17
 ---
+**We're [Earthly](https://earthly.dev/).
+We make building software simpler and therefore faster.
+This article is about container volume management.
+If you're interested in a simple and containerized approach to building software then [check us out](/).**

 [Docker](https://www.docker.com/) is a common containerization solution that offers a user-friendly interface.
 It allows you to deploy your application as a lightweight process set rather than a complete virtual machine.

 Docker images are like a snapshot of a container's file system and contain both your application and its dependencies.
 When you run it, you recreate the container's state.